-- AO2 engagement with writers' ideas and treatment of themes, and appreciation of how texts relate to wider contexts - AO3 recognition and appreciation of how writers create and shape meanings and effects
+AO2: engagement with writers' ideas and treatment of themes, and appreciation of how texts relate to wider contexts

+AO3: recognition and appreciation of how writers create and shape meanings.

-The General Descriptors guide examiners to an understanding of the qualities normally expected of, or typical of, work in a band.
+The General Descriptors cover marks from 0 to 25, and apply to the marking of each question.
+They guide examiners to an understanding of the qualities normally expected of, or typical of, work in a band.
 They are a means of general guidance, and must not be interpreted as hurdle statements.
-For the purposes of standardisation of marking, they are to be used in conjunction with examples of candidates' work.

-The notes for each question are related to the assessment objectives above.
-Because of the nature of the subject, these notes are for general guidance; they are not designed as prescriptions of required content and must not be treated as such.
 The syllabus aims at encouraging candidates to make some personal response to their reading.
-This means that, while we may have legitimate expectations as to the ground most answers may occupy, we must all times be prepared to meet candidates on their chosen ground.
+This means that, while we may have legitimate expectations as to the ground most answers may occupy, we must at all times be prepared to meet candidates on their chosen ground.
+The supplementary notes for each question are related to the assessment objectives above.
+Because of the nature of the subject, they are for general guidance; they are not designed as prescriptions of required content and must not be treated as such.